 That the two aspects of

-mass are the same is just a coincidence
+mass have the same value is just a coincidence

 in Newtonian physics, but